Durabequipe/interactive-video-player/README.md

 ![1682426760029](image/README/1682426760029.png)

-It's a basic player where the user can
+It's a player where the user can

 - stop/play the video;
 - mute/unmute the video;
-- move forward and backward in the video.
+- move forward and backward in the current video.

 A quick view of what the interactions look like (they appear in the form of a popup):